I stand out for my ability to quickly understand my clients’ issues and propose practical, tailored solutions that align with their needs.

 In his most recent role at AtkinsRéalis, he supported Candu Energy, the company’s nuclear energy subsidiary in Ontario.
 He provided comprehensive legal support to project teams, including contract negotiations, internal governance, compliance, and risk management.

-Early in his career, Philippe practiced as a litigation lawyer in professional liability and insurance law at Clyde & Co Canada.
-He led defence strategies and managed complex claims, primarily in construction law and professional liability.
-Philippe also practiced at Miller Thomson in municipal and administrative law.
+Philippe practiced as a litigation lawyer in professional liability and insurance law at Clyde & Co Canada, where he led defense mandates and developed claims strategies in several complex matters, primarily in construction law and professional liability.
+In this context, he developed in-depth expertise in defending engineers, while also acting for plaintiffs in technically complex subrogation claims.
+Prior to joining Clyde & Co, Philippe also practiced litigation at Miller Thomson.

 In-house